ANSI Format: a “doubled” modification of former ASCII

 Common documents (text files) consist of characters defined in the ASCII (American Standard Code for Information Interchange) set.
 So, the ASCII standard set has 128 characters.
 Also it includes letters as well as symbols (exclamation marks, commas etc.).
 Sometimes text documents may contain non-ASCII symbols.
 In order to display a text document properly, the ANSI encodes an extended set of symbols.
 There are some instruments to convert files like Notepad application or a default editor in Windows.
 Using these tools you can convert text into the ANSI format.

 Today computer and communication devices become more and more complicated.
-The global tasks make them able to handle not only numbers.
+The global task is to make them able to handle not only numbers.
 7-bit ASCII format was the initial solution as 8-bit ANSI format was the double response to this need.